LLVM

 The whole program, is translated to an LLVM module by the

-function, with the type taken from the outermost annotated term.The term itself is compiled by the
+compileProgramfunction.
+This module contains a hardcodedmainfunction, with the type taken from the outermost annotated term.The term itself is compiled by the

-function, using recursion for any sub terms.For any primitive functions, we check if enough arguments are available, and if so the primitive function is written, with unnamed references to the arguments all taken care of by the
+compileTermfunction, using recursion for any sub terms.For any primitive functions, we check if enough arguments are available, and if so the primitive function is written, with unnamed references to the arguments all taken care of by the

 Each of these functions are called in their own part of the pipeline, the

-is the input of typecheck
+output of parse is the input of typecheck and the output of typecheck

-is the input of compile
+is the input of compile.

 References